How to Make a Refashioned Brooch Pin Bracelet

 Photo of the supplies used to make stretch bracelets for a brooch pin bracelet.

-How to Make a Brooch Pin Bracelet – 5 Easy Steps
+How to Make Refashioned Brooch Pin Bracelet – 6 Easy Steps

 STEP 1:

-Determine what size bracelet you need by measuring your wrist.
-My wrist was about 6.5″ but I measured out 7.5″ inches in bead length for a looser, more comfortable fit.
+Determine your bracelet size by measuring the diameter of your wrist.
+My wrist was about 6.5″, but I measured out 7.5″ inches in bead length for a more comfortable fit.

 Measuring wrist with a measurement tape.